servable-community/servable-documentation/docs/concepts/protocols/what is a protocol.md

 By doing so we have packaged the ability to comment into one component that can be reused easily across the project.

+A protocol does not stop at the server.
+Some protocols have a client counterpart that acts in tandem with the server.
+If we consider the Commentable protocol, it can be distributed in a commentable-server npm package, alongside a commentable-react package that contains React components that can be called on any object that conforms to the protocol.
+The components include, for a commentable object:
+- **CommentableList** that displays a paginated list of comments
+- **CommentableComment** that displays a paginated list of comments
+- **CommentableCommentsCount** that displays the total number of comments
+- **CommentableCommentsExcerpt** that displays an excerpt

+By making an object Commentable, you're adding not only database fields and server methods to it, you are also taking advantage of a front library made for its capacity.

 ## Lifecycle
 ```mermaid
 stateDiagram